mqq-marek/ProjectEuler-254/README.md

 As you can see initial steps until i = 62 are very costly and slow.
 Starting from i=63 finding n such that g(i) = n takes only one step.

+Reason behind this is that later on distance between two numbers having the same amount of digits sum start to be bigger and bigger.
+For i=64 distance between to consecutive numbers with the same amount of digits is When distance between numbers starts to be bigger than 10**7.
+When one f-value is greater than 10**37 from another one then difference between n is around 30 digits, so we get stop condition after one step.

 sum_sg(20000) is computed in 144.58 seconds